 What is an Amazon Fire Stick?

 The Amazon Fire Stick is among the best, if not THE best, TV streaming devices on the market today.
-It is small, simple, yet packed with all the cool features you might need to stream your favorite video content.
+It is small, and simple, yet packed with all the cool features you might need to stream your favorite video content.

 It is inexpensive and allows you to stream thousands of channels if you have a decent internet connection and Wi-Fi.
 If you already bought it, you probably know all this, so let’s get to the point of making it work.

 When you receive the package, it should contain an Amazon Fire Stick, extender cable, USB cable, power charger, remote controller, and a set of batteries.
 A brief instructions manual should also be included.
 If all is there, you are good to go.

 How to connect it to your surround system?